 To translate between the Ascending and Descending AC systems, the ascending armor class (AAC) and descending armor class (AC) values should add up to 19.
-Thus, AC 7 is the same as AAC [12] (19-7=12).
+Thus, AC 7 is the same as AAC [12] (12+7=19).

-Hiring Assistants
+Biring Assistants

 Many characters, particularly when first starting an adventuring career, are in need of hirelings to assist in carrying loot or fighting monsters.
-Characters are free to create advertisements and inquire at local establishments to find available hirelings.
-The table below assumes that a typical adventure lasts roughly one week.
-Prices are in gold pieces.
+Characters are free to create advertisements and inquire at local taverns to find available hirelings.
+Prices are in gold pieces and are for one week of service.